v5ma/v5ma.github.io/GLBanireverse/readme.md

 Implementing conditional checks to ensure animations start only from their designated starting points.
 Using timeScale for straightforward direction control and manually setting time for accurate initiation of backward play.
 Conclusion:
-The "GLTF Animation Mixer Reversible Control" effectively manages and controls the direction of GLTF animations within an A-Frame environment, providing a user-friendly, intuitive interface for interaction.
+The "GLTF Animation Mixer Reversible Control Example" or "GLBanireverse" effectively manages and controls the direction of GLTF animations within an A-Frame environment, providing a user-friendly, intuitive interface for interaction.
 This setup not only enhances user engagement by allowing dynamic control over animation playback but also ensures the animation state is always appropriate for the intended action, thus maintaining the integrity and continuity of the visual experience.